harmitsampat96/OSL-PRACS/README.md

 # OSL-PRACS
-repo created for OSL pracs
+GitHub repository created for Open Source Lab, to demonstrate the basic features and functions of GitHub.